ShipmasterKyle/SN-Edit-Dev/README.md

 ### Getting another repo to point to this code

-If you wish to develop `scratch-gui` alongside other scratch repositories that depend on it, you may wish to have the other repositories use your local `scratch-gui` build instead of fetching the current production version of the scratch-gui that is found by default using `npm install`.
+If you wish to develop `sn-edit` alongside other scratch repositories that depend on it, you may wish to have the other repositories use your local `sn-edit` build instead of fetching the current production version of the sn-edit that is found by default using `npm install`.

-Here's how to link your local `scratch-gui` code to another project's `node_modules/scratch-gui`.
+Here's how to link your local `sn-edit` code to another project's `node_modules/sn-edit`.

 #### Configuration

-1. In your local `scratch-gui` repository's top level:
+1. In your local `sn-edit` repository's top level:
     1. Make sure you have run `npm install`
     2. Build the `dist` directory by running `BUILD_MODE=dist npm run build`
     3. Establish a link to this repository by running `npm link`

-2. From the top level of each repository (such as `scratch-www`) that depends on `scratch-gui`:
+2. From the top level of each repository that depends on `sn-edit`:
     1. Make sure you have run `npm install`
-    2. Run `npm link scratch-gui`
+    2. Run `npm link sn-edit`
     3. Build or run the repository

 #### Using `npm run watch`

 Instead of `BUILD_MODE=dist npm run build`, you can use `BUILD_MODE=dist npm run watch` instead.
-This will watch for changes to your `scratch-gui` code, and automatically rebuild when there are changes.
+This will watch for changes to your `sn-edit` code, and automatically rebuild when there are changes.
 Sometimes this has been unreliable; if you are having problems, try going back to `BUILD_MODE=dist npm run build` until you resolve them.

 #### Oh no!
 It didn't work!

 If you can't get linking to work right, try:
 * Follow the recipe above step by step and don't change the order.
 It is especially important to run `npm install` _before_ `npm link`, because installing after the linking will reset the linking.
-* Make sure the repositories are siblings on your machine's file tree, like `.../.../MY_SCRATCH_DEV_DIRECTORY/scratch-gui/` and `.../.../MY_SCRATCH_DEV_DIRECTORY/scratch-www/`.
+* Make sure the repositories are siblings on your machine's file tree, like `.../.../MY_SCRATCH_DEV_DIRECTORY/sn-edit/` and `.../.../MY_SCRATCH_DEV_DIRECTORY/sn-edit-vm/`.
 * Consistent node.js version: If you have multiple Terminal tabs or windows open for the different Scratch repositories, make sure to use the same node version in all of them.
 * If nothing else works, unlink the repositories by running `npm unlink` in both, and start over.